cu-mkp/sandbox/docs/sp23_fan_ruilin_final-project_flesh-color.md

 timeline for the depiction of Africans in European art in early modernity.
-European artists in the 1500s produced a number of realistic, sympathetic, and humanistic depictions of African subjects, but in the 1600s dark skinned figures were increasingly portrayed? as savage, servile, and objectified, in tandem with the growth of the slave trade.[^8] Literary scholar Kim F. Hall observes that the “‘black skin’ of both male and female attendants” in the fine arts became “a key signifier… associated with wealth and luxury” in the seventeenth century.[^9] Earlier images of African kings, diplomats, and religious figures thus gave way to objectifying representations of black African servants, likened to other exotic commodities obtained through overseas ventures.
+European artists in the 1500s produced a number of realistic, sympathetic, and humanistic depictions of African subjects, but in the 1600s dark skinned figures were increasingly portrayed as savage, servile, and objectified, in tandem with the growth of the slave trade.[^8] Literary scholar Kim F. Hall observes that the “‘black skin’ of both male and female attendants” in the fine arts became “a key signifier… associated with wealth and luxury” in the seventeenth century.[^9] Earlier images of African kings, diplomats, and religious figures thus gave way to objectifying representations of Black African servants, likened to other exotic commodities obtained through overseas ventures.
 The fine arts actively contributed to the development of color-based racial prejudice in early modernity.